Clinical Assistant Professor of Public Service; Director of Executive Master of Public Administration Program

 Judy Pryor-Ramirez is a Clinical Assistant Professor of Public Service and the Director of the Executive Master of Public Administration Program.
 Her teaching and research examine the leadership of nonprofit, social justice movement building, and public leaders using race, gender, and class analyses.
 Judy engages in qualitative methodologies and specializes in community-based participatory action research.
 Dedicated to enabling transformative possibilities, Judy centers justice and equity in her teaching, practice, and research.
+In 2022, she was selected to serve on the Research Advisory Council of the Partnership for Public Service.

 Prior to Wagner, Judy served as the assistant dean and faculty member in leadership at the Bard College MBA program in New York City where she taught courses on antiracist leadership and personal leadership development.
 Before that, she was a research and organizational development consultant for New York City nonprofits and institutions like The Laundromat Project, The Worker Institute, Bronx Children’s Museum, and the Robert Sterling Clark Foundation among others.